survivejs/site/pages/blog/209-rockpack-interview.md

 ![Rockpack](assets/img/rockpack.png)

-There are several cases where Rockpack will be useful:
+There are several cases where Rockpack is useful:

 - **Beginners** - With the help of Rockpack, any newbie to React can deploy a project of any complexity in a few minutes.
 Applications can be either regular single page or with a project structure, [server-side rendering](https://www.rockpack.io/ssr-1-creating-simple-ssr-application), etc.
 - **Large projects from scratch** - Rockpack supports most of the webpack best practices and scales to big projects.